What is a Disposition?

 Gain from the Disposition of Equipment Z = $75,000 – $50,000 = $25,000

 The equipment needs to be removed from the company’s records.
-To do it, $75,000 cash will be debited, and the accumulated depreciation of $50,000 and disposition gain of $25,000 will be credited.
-The journal entries will be reflected in the present accounting period.
+To do it, $75,000 cash will be debited, the equipment account of $100,000 will be credited, the accumulated depreciation of $50,000 will be debited, and a gain on disposition of $25,000 will be credited.
+The journal entries will be reflected in the period in which the agreement was made.

 CFI is the official provider of the global Certified Banking & Credit Analyst (CBCA)™ certification program, designed to help anyone become a world-class financial analyst.
 To keep advancing your career, the additional CFI resources below will be useful: